sweattep/modern_quotes/README.md

 >I did not need special equipment.
 I'm a natural, a natural shooter.

+>Brother, I just wanted to let you know I just made a hole-in-one

 >one of the first to put together a song that was all vocals

 >We don't have any contract.
 We're just doing